humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-10-27-data-uris-explained.md

     data:[<mime type>][;charset=<charset>][;base64],<encoded data>

 In this format, `data:` is the protocol of the URI, indicating that this is a data URI.
 The second part, the MIME type, indicates the type of data being represented.
 For PNG images, for example, this would be `image/png`.
 When not specified, the MIME type defaults to `text/plain`.
-The character set can, most often, safely be omitted and isn&#8217;t used at all for images.
+The character set can, most often, safely be omitted and isn't used at all for images.
 The next section indicates the encoding used.
 Contrary to popular belief, you do not have to use base 64 encoding.
-If the content isn&#8217;t base 64 encoded, then the data is encoded using standard URL-encoding (URL-safe ASCII characters represented as themselves, all others represented as a hex encoding in the format `%xx`).
+If the content isn't base 64 encoded, then the data is encoded using standard URL-encoding (URL-safe ASCII characters represented as themselves, all others represented as a hex encoding in the format `%xx`).
 The encoded data may contain white space, which is not considered significant.

 ## Base 64 encoding

 [Base 64][5] encoding is a system of encoding whereby data is converted into bits and then grouped numerically into a set of base 64 digits.
 Base 64 digits include A through Z, both uppercase and lowercase, numbers, and plus (+) and slash (/).
 The equals sign (=) is used to indicate padding has occurred (please read the Wikipedia article for more information about this).
 All you really need to understand is that base 64 encoding makes the encoded data much smaller.

-Here&#8217;s an example of a GIF image as a base 64-encoded data URI ([source][6]):
+Here's an example of a GIF image as a base 64-encoded data URI ([source][6]):

     data:image/gif;base64,R0lGODlhEAAOALMAAOazToeHh0tLS/7LZv/0jvb29t/f3//Ub//ge
     8WSLf/rhf/3kdbW1mxsbP//mf///yH5BAAAAAAALAAAAAAQAA4AAARe8L1Ekyky67QZ1h